godotengine/godot-docs/classes/class_richtextlabel.rst

 :ref:`int<class_int>` **get_character_line** **(** :ref:`int<class_int>` character **)**

 Returns the line number of the character position provided.
+Line and character numbers are both zero-indexed.

 \ **Note:** If :ref:`threaded<class_RichTextLabel_property_threaded>` is enabled, this method returns a value for the loaded part of the document.
 Use :ref:`is_ready<class_RichTextLabel_method_is_ready>` or :ref:`finished<class_RichTextLabel_signal_finished>` to determine whether document is fully loaded.